gvannest/rainfall/level5/walkthrough.md

     8. gdb loads a couple of variables onto the stack => teh stackframe is not at the same level as when running outside of gdb! offsets, memory value in data segment are the same, but not hard-coded value on the stack!
 So the address of o() is the same, but not the one where the next instruciton following printf() call is stored!
 Hence it does not work.
 There is probably a way to discover the size of variables loaded into the stack by gdb, but here there is a better way.

     9. In n() memory dump above, we can see that following printf, the `exit()@plt` function is called. plt stands for `Procedure Linkage Table`.
 The use of the plt happens when there is a dynamic linkage to a library.
 The compiler does not know until runtime where the function to be called is located.
-So teh program says "go get this function in the table and put its address here".
+So the program says "go get this function in the table and put its address here".

         ```
             0x080484f8 <+54>:	mov    DWORD PTR [esp],0x1